best light beers 2022

-Welcome to the Drink in the Sights guide to the best light beers 2021.
+Welcome to the Drink in the Sights guide to the best light beers 2022.
 As you'll probably have gathered if you've spent any time on my site it's all about travel, pubs, and beers which are probably the three best things in life.
 Over the last few months I've been blogging about different beers I've tried so I thought it was about time I created a guide to the very best of them.
 Just to make life easier I've split this guide into the best light beers which you'll find on this page and you can visit my best dark beers page for the best dark beers stouts and porters.
+I've now also written a gluten free beers guide.
 Anyway I've put the beers in alphabetical order for your reading pleasure.
-So enjoy the Drink in the Sights Guide to the best light beers 2021.
+So enjoy the Drink in the Sights Guide to the best light beers 2022.
 Just so you know I'm going to allow everything up to and including red beers in this selection.

 Best Light Beers